Canon 1D vs SX740

 - More modern: Reflects 16 years and 10 months of technical progress since the 1D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the SX740 is the clear winner of the contest (19 : 15 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the SX740 emerges as the winner of the match-up (19 : 16 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 1D vs SX740